dansiegel/Prism.Plugin.Popups/docs/rgplugins.md

 # Initializing Rg.Plugin.Popup

 Rg.Plugin.Popup must be initialized on each platform.

+!!! danger "Critical Note"
+    With the exception of the BackButton handler for Android there is NO platform specific code in this Plugin.
+Any platform specific errors that you may encounter are likely the result of a bug in either Rg.Plugins.Popup or Xamarin.Forms.

 ## Android